ademoverflow/python-template/README.app.md

 All the configuration for these tools are located directly in `pyproject.toml`, you don't need dot files for this (awesome, isn't it ? :fire:)

+It provides to you the right tooling to generate `production` and `lambda` ready docker images.

 ## Project organization

 Let's see what's inside each folder: